AbuTalha3/vet-clinic-database/README.md

 ### Install

-You may Install this project with PostgreSQL
+You may Install this project with the PostgreSQL

 <!--
 Example command: